-First, allow me to define what I mean by Agile Data, while avoiding the use of specific technologies terms in the definition.
+First, allow me to define what I mean by Agile Data while avoiding the use of specific technical terms in the definition.
 Doing so would only set the term up for eventual disposal the same way big data was.

 Agile Data is the ability to quickly and easily: